thoughtspot/ts_rest_api_and_tml_tools/deployment_scripts/README.md

 The "level of specification" must match between all keys and values within one environmental configuration - the script will verify and exit if you accidentally have different levels between keys and values.

+### Changing Object Names when using Prefixes
-The [object_prefix_changes] section allows you to specify a transformation of a prefix from one environment to the next, if you have chosen that naming pattern.
+The [object_prefix_changes] section of an environment config file allows you to specify a transformation of a prefix from one environment to the next, if you have chosen that naming pattern.

 For example, if your dev environment objects all have names starting with "dev_", you can swap to another prefix with: